Estebanech1620/VidVortex/README.md

 - **Usage**: Instructions on how to use the script.
 - **Troubleshooting**: Common issues and solutions.
 - **Contributing**: Encourages contributions and provides a license.

-This README should help users understand what VidVortex is, how to set it up, and how to use it effectively.
-Feel free to customize it further based on your preferences!